 Disadvantages of Headless CMS

 These can be powerful reasons that swing you in favor of the headless CMS direction, but do keep in mind that these advantages come with their own costs / cons that include –

-- The most obvious one is that you are not fully leveraging your investment in the CMS product by utilizing all its capabilities – in particular, the content rendering pieces, and you are in fact incurring additional costs in custom building and maintaining these pieces.
+- The most obvious one is that you are not fully leveraging your investment in the CMS product by utilizing all its capabilities if you are using a traditional CMS/DXP in a headless manner – in particular, the content rendering pieces, and you are in fact incurring additional costs in custom building and maintaining these pieces.
 The key cost is in the long-term maintenance of the custom content delivery components as the Content APIs may evolve as time goes on and new capabilities are added.

 - Additionally, while you do have a layer of abstraction between your end-user facing application and your chosen CMS product, you are still heavily tied to your CMS at the API level, and swapping out the CMS product is not going to be free or painless.